EinsteinOmics/EinsteinOmics.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to Omics Club"
+title: "Welcome to Einstein Omics Club"
 author_profile: true
 redirect_from:
   - /about/